This is your brain on the internet

 I am looking for more than social proof and recognition on sites like Facebook, Twitter, and Pinterest.
 I want to be a creator of content.
 I don’t want to just be consumer of content.
 I want to make the transition from just consumer of content to a creator of content.

-As a creator of content I want to use the internet to:
+As an aspiring creator of content I want to use the internet to:

 - Explore, expand and develop my creativity beyond the world of perfumery